ArtifactDB/gobbler/README.md

 Specifically, reindexing will not update the latest version for the asset as the `..summary` files have not changed.
 Similarly, the project usage cannot be quickly updated as the Gobbler does not know whether the to-be-reindexed directory was already included in the usage.
 Administrators should refresh these statistics manually as described above after completing all reindexing tasks.

+### Validating a version (admin)

+Administrators of a Gobbler instance can validate a version directory to check that the `..manifest` and `..links` files are accurate.
+This is useful for checking the consistency of Gobbler's internal files after backups, registry relocation, etc.
+It can also be used to check the correctness of manual updates to the internal files, e.g., to match manual changes to the user-supplied files.

+To trigger a validation job, create a file with the `request-validate_version-` prefix.
+This file should be JSON-formatted with the following properties:

+- `project`: string containing the name of the project.
+  This should not contain `/` or `\`, or start with `..`.
+- `asset`: string containing the name of the asset.
+  This should not contain `/` or `\`, or start with `..`.
+- `version`: string containing the name of the version.
+  This should not contain `/` or `\`, or start with `..`.

+Validation will check that all files are captured in the manifest with the correct file sizes and MD5 checksums;
+all link information in `..manifest` and `..links` are consistent with the symbolic link targets;
+and the `..summary` file is correctly formatted with valid user names and upload start/end times.

+If validation is successful, the HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.
+Otherwise, the response will contain a HTTP error code with a JSON object specifying the `reason` for validation failure.

+Unlike reindexing, validation will not alter any files in the registry.
+Any validation failures should be resolved manually by administrators.
+For example, checksum mismatches may require restoration of the correct file from backups.

 ### Deleting content (admin)